Yuxuan-Zhang-Dexter/Yuxuan-Zhang-Dexter.github.io/_posts/2023-11-27-thoughts_of_life.md

 Don't expect to get high-paying jobs from a PhD program.
 It's not the best choice if you're only looking to earn a lot of money.
 For PhDs in industrial research, a strong connection with the industry is crucial, and so are solid skills like programming.
 Check [Vivek's blog](https://blog.vivekhaldar.com/post/29296581613/what-is-life-like-for-phds-in-computer-science-who) for more insights.
 In summary, a PhD program is not about earning but about a meaningful journey of self-improvement.

+more details info:
+  Research is an efficient way to solve problems so no matter what job I am doing, I will always be able to do a research to solve problems.

+  My future goal is still industry-oriented, so I will try to build a close connection with the industry.
+To build this connection, I need to research the potential position in the industry and start to build a solid networking in the industry.
+This is also an important research topic for my future.

 ## How to Be a PhD or How to Do a Research Project

 Doing research means focusing deeply on one direction.
 Your knowledge might be narrow, but you can go deep and excel in a specific area.
 Even renowned experts might not understand the research direction you're exploring.